stemoutreach/PathfinderBot/WorkshopOverview.md

 * **MasterPi robot** acts as the mobile computational unit equipped with advanced sensors and mechanical features.
 * **Pi500** serves as the interactive command hub, enabling real-time programming, monitoring, and optimization of robot operations.
-* Seamless communication is achieved through a local Wi-Fi network, promoting effective remote control and collaboration.
+* Communication is achieved through a local Wi-Fi network, promoting effective remote control and collaboration.

 ---

 ## Timeline

 Below is the high‑level timebox for the two‑session workshop.
-Use it to keep teams and coaches on pace; detailed challenge timing appears in the facilitator guide.
+Use it to keep pace.

 | Day & Session                        | Duration   | Activity                                                                               |
 | ------------------------------------ | ---------- | -------------------------------------------------------------------------------------- |